Kadambari Devi: Marriage

 She inspired young Rabindranath in composing many of his poems with her creative feedback and comments.
 She was also a good friend and playmate.
 She was one of the women who played a very important part in his life.
-Her relationship with Tagore was controversial and had elements of tragedy.
+Her relationship with Tagore was controversial but actually it was a more friendly relationship between them and had elements of tragedy.

-For reasons that are not known, she committed suicide on 21 April 1884, four months after Rabindranath Tagore married.
-The Tagore family always remained silent about her suicide.
-Rumours of family problems having led to her suicide have circulated.
-After Kadambari Devi's death, Rabindranath was completely broken.
-For a long time after her death, he wrote many songs and poems in her memory.